 Recycling - what goes where?

-The food waste container:The contents of the food waste container go to a separate facility, where the waste is composted and turned into top soil.
+The food waste container:The contents of the food waste container are transported to a separate facility for processing food waste into biogas.
 Therefore all food waste should go into the container.
 For practical reasons, you receive strong paper bags to fit a basket placed on the kitchen counter.
-The bags are made from paper that is also compostable.
 Once the bag is full, place it in the large outdoor food waste container.
 Do not use any bags other than those supplied by SOR.

 The non-recyclable waste container is for anything that cannot be recycled.
 Nappies, sanitary towels, rubber, pottery, cooled ash, vacuum cleaner dust bags and old worn-out slippers.